C. K. Lal: Themes and Style

 Most of Lal's writings center upon the contemporary and historical political scenario of Nepal and South Asia.
 However, he brings insights from a range of disciplines crucial to explaining such issues.
 Reluctant to be tethered in any narrow set of themes, he has written on politics, diplomacy, economy, media, and gender relating to Nepali or Southasian societies.
 He usually provides historical frameworks to analyze the unfolding dynamics in a society and hints that politics is not merely straitjacketed dry affair but rather the amalgam of historical forces, including power relations, economic and cultural landscape of the society, ethnicity and races, languages, and hierarchy of wealth distribution.
 He is known for being critical of the traditional notion of Nepali identity that he argues prioritizes cultural uniformity, treatment of the marginalized section of Nepali like Madhesis and Janajatis as outsiders or lesser Nepalis, and economic hegemony of the small section that is mostly composed of Hill elites.
 One of the recurrent themes in his essays is that the notion of Nepali has to be more inclusive based on acceptance of differences in cultural ethos, social mores, languages and hosts of socio-cultural identities rather than assimilation and coercion.
 He believes that "plural politics seeks to address the quest of dignity in a country through the politics of diversity," which includes but is not confined to "institutionalization of jus soli citizenship, proportionate inclusion, representation based on population, federal structure and autonomous units of local government."

 Other frequent themes of his essays are how politics should be prioritized first to achieve economically thriving and equitable societies.
 He thinks that the big political picture should be contextualized and prioritized by politicians, media, and the intelligentsia.

-In his essay in Republica titled "National Insecurity States," he explores diverse issues about Bengaluru, often called Bengalore.
+In his essay in Republica titled "National Insecurity States," he explores diverse issues about Bengaluru, often called Bangalore.
 As a striking remark regarding the official name of the city, he writes: "The paradox is striking—more modern the city, the more traditional sounding name it wants for itself."